shiftux/table_control/README.md

 # Automating an electric standing desk
+The perfect ergonomic desk solution for your prolonged home office during Covid.

 ### Intro
 I have an electric desk that I can move from a sitting to a standing position.
 However I have to keep pressing a button for around 15 seconds, and then never really know exactly where to stop, since there is no top or bottom reference, except my feeling.
 Needless to say I decided to automate this.